 Why We Recommend It

 The Premio (“premium”) line uses Sangi’s proprietary Medical Hydroxyapatite (mHAp), which the company has refined through extensive research.
-While it commands a higher price point than US-made alternatives ($5.67/oz), you’re paying for the deepest research lineage in the category.
+It commands a higher price tier than US-made alternatives, but the appeal is the research lineage and long Japanese market history.
 The Double Mint flavor is clean and refreshing without being overpowering.

-Apagard has been featured in Japanese dental publications and is widely used in Japan, where hydroxyapatite toothpaste holds significant market share.
-For those interested in the science behind nHAp, the Sangi research page provides accessible summaries of their clinical work.
+For those interested in the science behind Sangi’s approach, the Sangi research page provides accessible summaries of the company’s clinical work and technology claims.

 Key Features